Michael James (quilt artist): Strip-pieced quilts

-In 1988 he was awarded a second fellowship from the Boston Artist's Foundation and another from the National Endowment for the Arts.
-His first European exhibit, "Michael James: Nouveaux Quilts," was shown that same year at Galerie Jonas in Petit-Cortaillod, Switzerland, a gallery to which his work would return five times over the next two decades.
+In 1988 he received fellowships from the Boston Artist's Foundation and the National Endowment for the Arts.
+His first European exhibit was shown that year at Galerie Jonas in Switzerland, a gallery to which his work would return five times over the next two decades.
+By 1990 he received a USA/France Exchange Fellowship from the National Endowment for the Arts and completed a residency at La Napoule, France, which he credited as a turning point in his work.